satpugnet/podcast-automation/README.md

 [Insert Historical Figure Name Here]

 ### **Prompt for LLM Episode Script Generation**
-Create a richly detailed, engaging, and immersive podcast script (~20 minutes) for the podcast "Echoes Through Time" featuring Leo, a young, curious, empathetic, and thoughtful Time Traveler with an innocent and somewhat naive perspective, engaging in a dynamic, conversational interaction with a notable historical figure.
+Create a richly detailed, engaging, and immersive podcast script (~40 minutes/6000-6500 words) for the podcast "Echoes Through Time" featuring Leo, a young, curious, empathetic, and thoughtful Time Traveler with an innocent and somewhat naive perspective, engaging in a dynamic, conversational interaction with a notable historical figure.
 The dialogue should flow naturally, with seamless transitions from lighter, intriguing topics into deeper, introspective discussions.
 Ensure historical accuracy blended creatively with speculative insights, providing a vivid portrayal of the historical figure's life, personality, motivations, struggles, achievements, and broader impact on history.

+This is a pedagogical educational podcast designed for a general audience.
+The content should be accessible, engaging, and informative for listeners of various backgrounds and knowledge levels.
+The goal is to make the audience learn about the historical figure and their life in a compelling way.

 Detailed Structure:

-1. Intro (1 min):
+1. Intro (1-2 mins):
    - Begin with an intriguing narrative hook or fascinating anecdote that captures listeners' curiosity immediately.
    - Briefly introduce the historical figure, emphasizing why their story resonates today.
+   - Clearly establish the time period and location for the listener's orientation.

-2. Arrival Scene (1-2 mins):
+2. Arrival Scene (2-3 mins):
    - Set a vivid, immersive scene rich in sensory detail (visuals, sounds, atmosphere) that transports listeners directly into the historical context.
    - Depict Leo's gentle and believable arrival into the setting, smoothly transitioning into the first interaction without abruptness.
+   - Explicitly mention the specific location, date, and relevant historical context to ground the audience.

-3. Conversation (15-18 mins):
+3. Conversation (32-35 mins):
    - Open the dialogue casually, establishing rapport gently and naturally before gradually deepening the discussion.
    - Avoid overly sharp or direct initial questions.
 Start with friendly or intriguing points of mutual interest, setting a comfortable conversational tone.
    - Gradually progress into key life events, personal anecdotes, emotional challenges, notable achievements, and formative experiences of the historical figure.
    - Encourage genuine, spontaneous exchanges and organic emotional depth, allowing for introspection, humor, and meaningful reflection.
    - Integrate historical context naturally within dialogue, enhancing listener understanding without interrupting conversational flow.
+   - Have characters occasionally reference the specific time period, location, or historical events to help orient the audience throughout the conversation.
    - Maintain dynamic exchanges, alternating seamlessly between curiosity-driven inquiries from Leo and detailed storytelling by the historical figure.
    - Occasionally, the Narrator may briefly interject to provide context, transitions, or to highlight significant moments.
 These should be rare and purposeful.
    - The setting can occasionally change as characters move through space or time naturally and meaningfully.